How to Care for Aloe Plants

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 The foot-tall (or longer) spiky leaves of aloe vera add an almost otherworldly beauty to your home.
 But the biggest draw of these medicinal plants is that they act as an easily accessible first-aid kit.
 “The gel in the leaves works great for healing burns, and every household should have one because of that,” says Lisa Eldred Steinkopf, aka “The Houseplant Guru,” a blogger, lecturer and the author of Houseplants: The Complete Guide to Choosing, Growing, and Caring for Indoor Plants.
 Fortunately, aloe plant care is simple.
 The low-maintenance indoor plants only require plenty of sunlight and a prudent plant watering schedule.
-And these indoor plants are easy to find.
-They are readily available wherever you buy plants online, as well as in local stores.

 |Botanical name||Aloe Barbadensis|